open-contracting/kingfisher-summarize/docs/develop/sql.rst

 .. code-block:: bash

-   python ocdskingfisher-views-cli add-view 1 "Review new column" --name review_new_column
+   ./manage.py add 1 "Review new column" --name review_new_column

 Then, check that the data is as you expect it to be.
 (If you're viewing the data in a PostgreSQL client, don't forget to refresh it.)